Equivalent weighting: Measuring music consumption

 Stream Equivalent

-Stream Equivalent activity is a measure of combined weighted ad-supported streams, premium streams and digital song sales converted to one (1) premium stream unit
+Stream Equivalent activity is a measure of weighted ad-supported streams, premium streams and digital song sales converted to one (1) premium stream unit

-Unlike Album and Song Equivalents, Stream Equivalents treat streaming activity as the base unit of measurement.
+Unlike Album Equivalents, Stream Equivalents treat streaming activity as the base unit of consumption.
+We use them to measure activity worldwide and in countries that do not provide product sales data.*

 Stream Equivalent ratios assign audio and video streaming content the same weight.